RAF Fairwood Common: Current use

 Renamed Fairwood Common, the aerodrome became the home of Swansea and District Flying Club and School and they hosted a number of air shows, air races and motor sports events from 1950 to 1955.
 In 1957 the County Borough of Swansea took over the aerodrome and on 1 June 1957 Swansea Airport was officially opened by Group Captain Douglas R S Bader, CBE, DSO and Bar, DFC and Bar.
-The airport was developed for commercial usage by Cambrian Airways Ltd on behalf of the local council.
+The airport was developed for commercial usage by Cambrian Airways on behalf of the local council.